Programme overview

 The study programme in a nutshell

-Teaching is delivered via a mix of lectures and seminars, with guest lectures and opportunities for work placements.
-In the last semester of the second and final year, you will return to one of the partner universities to conduct research and write a master thesis on a topic of your choice, under the supervision of a team from at least two universities.
+The MAGMa programme comprises lectures, discussion-based seminars, work placements, project-based teamwork, e-learning, written assignments and exams, and oral presentations.
+In the final semester of the second and final year, you will return to one of the partner universities to conduct research and write a Master’s thesis on a topic of your choice, under the supervision of a team from at least two universities.

 What you will learn

-Students will examine the practical, legal, and ethical implications of business models for art & cultural heritage, and their sustainability within the marketplace, including emerging markets.
-And they learn to reflect on the changing perceptions of value in art and culture and on the relationships between art markets and cultural institutions, the nature of local versus global art worlds, the roles of public and private collections, existing cultural institutions and new models in creating cultural heritage.
+You will examine the practical, legal and ethical implications of business models for art and cultural heritage and their sustainability within the market, including emerging markets.
+You will also learn to reflect on changing perceptions of value in art and culture, and on the relationships between art markets and cultural institutions, the nature of local versus global art worlds, the role of public and private collections, existing cultural institutions and new models in the creation of cultural heritage.

 Duration of the programme

-The programme is structured around a series of mobility periods across two years where you study at a combination of partner universities, taking a mix of core and optional courses.
-Teaching is delivered via a mix of lectures and seminars, with guest lectures and opportunities for work placements.
-The final mobility period will be spent at one of the partners under the supervision of a team from at least two universities.
+The programme consists of mobility periods spread over two years, during which you will study at a combination of partner universities and take a mix of core and elective modules.
+Teaching is delivered through a combination of lectures and seminars, with guest lectures and opportunities for work placements.
+You will spend the final period at one of the partner universities, where you will write your Master’s thesis under the supervision of a team comprising staff from at least two universities.

 The programme also includes an optional two-week summer and winter school in years 1 and 2.
-Successful students will be awarded a multiple degree (four parchments) by all the consortium partners.
+Successful students receive multiple degrees and a professional certificate from all consortium partners.

 Study programme overview